Frequently Asked Questions

-- Graduate students and postdoctoral fellows can access writing support through the Graduate Student Writing Center (GSWC), a satellite of the UWC.
+- Graduate Student Writing Center: Graduate students and postdoctoral fellows can access writing support through the Graduate Student Writing Center (GSWC), a satellite of the UWC.
 To learn more about the GSWC's face-to-face and online services, please visit Graduate Student Writing Center.

 What resources might be available to me should I find myself struggling financially?

 - Raider Red Food Pantry — Located in Doak Hall, this food pantry is accessible to undergrads as well as graduates should you need the help it provides! *Temporarily closed in summer 2020.
 Watch their website for news of reopening*